Two judges shot during 'disturbance' outside Indianapolis White Castle

 Police originally said the altercation began at a nearby bar before spilling into the White Castle parking lot, but then said the entire incident unfolded in the parking lot.

-The judges were visiting Indianapolis, which is about 100 miles north of Clark County, for a conference, police said.
+The judges were visiting Indianapolis, which is about 100 miles north of Clark County, for a conference.
 Investigators don't believe the violence "was related to their judicial duties."

 Police said they were still investigating the shooting and didn't have any information to share about a suspect or possible charges.